Tale of Woe and Misfortune

-The Tale of Woe and Misfortune (Russian: Повесть о Горе Злочастии, Povest' o Gore Zlochastii) is an anonymous Russian folk tale dating from the seventeenth century.
+The Tale of Woe and Misfortune, also known as Misery-Luckless-Plight, (Повесть о Горе Злочастии) is an anonymous Russian folk tale dating from the 17th century.
+It was discovered by Alexander Pypin in 1856.

 Plot summary

 The tale begins with a variation on the story of Adam and Eve before introducing the reader to a nameless youth who, having reached "the age of discretion," receives counsel from his parents.
 His parents advise him not to attend feasts, drink too much, be tempted by beautiful women, fools, or riches, visit taverns, steal or rob, deceive or lie, and last but not least, not to disobey his parents.
 The youth, ashamed to submit to his father and mother, goes out into the world and ends up gaining much wealth and many friends.

 One day, a friend of his tempts him to a tavern and convinces him to drink mead, wine, and beer, promising the youth that he will watch over him and make sure he gets home safely to his parents.
 The youth drinks the mead, wine, and beer, falling into a drunken slumber.
 When he wakes up toward night time, he realizes everything he had, including his clothes, have been stolen.
 He is covered with tavern rags, at his feet lay ragged sandals, and under his head is a brick serving as a pillow.

 Being ashamed to return home or to his former friends in such a condition, he travels to another town and comes across a feast.
 He approaches the merry guests, who welcome him to their festivities.
 Upset over what has transpired, he is not enjoying himself and the guests notice and ask him what is wrong.
 After telling them what happened to him, they offer him practical advice and he sets off to another town with their counsel in mind.

 He begins to live wisely and acquires even greater wealth than before.
 At a feast he has organized himself, he begins to boast about his success.
 Woe (a personification-"spirit") overhears him and threatens the youth not to boast anymore, appears in two of the youth's dreams, and convinces him to spend all his money on drink.
 Ending up yet again with nothing, he is again ashamed and moves on to the next town.

 He comes across a river, and despite Woe's taunting, manages by virtue of a song he sings to have the ferrymen take him across.
 When the youth decides to return home, Woe gets in his way.
 The youth then transforms into several different life forms and ends up being able to protect himself from Woe only by entering a monastery, which he does, leaving Woe at the holy gates.